 Use a selection of twenty five 6000x6000 ground textures, or use your own.

-Several mask textures used in the materials are generated on the fly, from left to right: terrain from 3d viewport with a road network on it, beaches, heights, mountains, slopes, urban ground, underwater.
+Several mask textures used in the materials are generated on the fly: terrain from 3d viewport with a road network on it, beaches, heights, mountains, slopes, urban ground, underwater.

 Add hundreds of thousands of trees, rocks, grass clumps, and any other object on the terrains.
 SceneTerrain uses Blender's powerful instancing capabilities with particles, allowing a virtually infinite number of instances at no additional memory or CPU cost, no matter their polygon count.
 Blender's faces counter can't even keep up, it overflows :)

 Start from your regular terrains:

 dense forest.
 You can add several populations for more variations and details.
 Also you can tune the spatial density of trees by manually painting the vertices in weight paint mode.
 Tune their number, size, rotation and other options in their particle settings.